hassanyazdanian/Inverse_Scattering/README.md

 Reconstruction of the Acoustic Refractive Index from the Interior Transmission Eigenvalue Problem (ITEP)

-For more information please contact me: hassanyazdanian@gmail.com
+For more information please get in touch with me: hassanyazdanian@gmail.com